gbrlsnchs/cli/README.md

 	cmdl := cli.New(&cli.Command{
 		Description: `This is a simple program that serves as an example for how to use package cli.

-Its commands should not be taken seriously, since they do nothing really great, but serve well for demonstration`,
+Its commands should not be taken seriously, since they do nothing really great, still they serve well for demonstration.`,
 		Options: map[string]cli.Option{
 			"quiet": cli.BoolOption{
 				OptionDetails: cli.OptionDetails{